Djeneral/paintings-classification/README.md

 For the classifier, pre-trained convolutional networks are used, which are adapted for classification into 11 and 21 classes, respectively.
 The networsk was trained in MatLab Deep Learning Toolbox.

 ### GoogleNet
 GoogleNet architecture and training setting are implemented in config_googleNet.m file.
-The number of classes and the validation set are passed as function parameters. \\
+The number of classes and the validation set are passed as function parameters.  **Enter**
 Example:
 ```
 [lgraph, options] = config_googleNet(number_of_classes, validation_imds);
 ```

 ### ResNet50
 ResNet90 architecture and training setting are implemented in config_resnet50.m file.
-The number of classes and the validation set are passed as function parameters. \\
+The number of classes and the validation set are passed as function parameters.  **Enter**
 Example:
 ```
 [lgraph, options] = config_resnet50(number_of_classes, validation_imds);
 ```

 ## Results
-Results for GoogleNet you can see [here](https://drive.google.com/drive/folders/1DnWrwS7fTQPFDJ3YzBPYe82oTdysp-Y1?usp=sharing). \\
+Results for GoogleNet you can see [here](https://drive.google.com/drive/folders/1DnWrwS7fTQPFDJ3YzBPYe82oTdysp-Y1?usp=sharing).  **Enter**
-Results for ResNet50 you can see [here](https://drive.google.com/drive/folders/1MA3GT-hBS6X_8dl0Wb39DeMGDJF3qyvx?usp=sharing). \\
+Results for ResNet50 you can see [here](https://drive.google.com/drive/folders/1MA3GT-hBS6X_8dl0Wb39DeMGDJF3qyvx?usp=sharing).  **Enter**